Violalin-code/Chatbot/README.md

 This project implements a simple customer service chatbot using Gradio and Hugging Face's Transformers.
 The chatbot is designed to answer common customer inquiries with predefined responses or, when needed, generate custom responses using a pre-trained DialoGPT-medium model.

+ML Model: Causal Language Model.
+DialoGPT is fine-tuned for generating human-like responses in a conversational context.
+The model is loaded using the transformers library, which provides easy access to pre-trained models and tokenizers for various natural language processing tasks.

 FEATURES

 Predefined answers for frequently asked questions (FAQs).